EricSlick/status_page_io/README.md

 main class and the statuspageio.yml file.
 Of course, if you use just the main class, you can simply put the configuration information directly into the class.

-If you want to use this as a gem now, you will need to build it locally for now.
+If you want to use this as a gem now, you will need to build it locally for the time being.

     gem build status_page_io.gemspec

-in the future though...
+Someday though...

 Add this line to your application's Gemfile: